Antonio Remiro-Azócar

 Recent Publications

-(2024).
-Estimands and their implications for evidence synthesis for oncology: A case study of treatment switching in meta-analysis.
+(2026).
+Estimands and their implications for evidence synthesis for oncology: A simulation study of treatment switching in meta-analysis.
+17(1), Research Synthesis Methods.

 Recent Talks